atlaspool/atlaspool_tools/README.md

 - Option to continue without ping or exit to install it first

 **Thanks:**
-- Special thanks to an anonymous user from r/BitAxe who reported the issue on Android and helped test the fix!
+- Special thanks to Reddit user alex262414 from r/BitAxe who reported the issue on Android and helped test the fix!

 ### Version 1.1 - November 2025